ibm-cloud-architecture/refarch-eda/docs/design-patterns/saga.md

 ![](images/saga-ctx.png)

 When the order is created, the business process says, we need to allocate a "voyage", assign containers and update the list of containers to load on the ship.
 Those actions / commands are chained.
 The final state (in this schema, not in the reality, as the process has more steps) is the Order assigned state in the order microservice.

 With a unique application implementation, the integrity between order, voyage and container tables will be done via transactions.
-With distributed system we could not apply two phase commit transaction.
-This is where the Saga pattern will help.
+With distributed system we could not apply two phase commit transaction so the Saga pattern will help.

 SAGA pattern supports two types of implementation: Choreography and Orchestration.